Simple, yet effective, exercises when you’re too busy for the gym

-It is cold outside, so going for a run is not particularly enticing, plus most of us are so busy that factoring in the journey to and from the gym means you need to set aside up to two hours out of every day to fit in a decent workout.
+It is hot outside, so going for a run is not particularly enticing, plus most of us are so busy that factoring in the journey to and from the gym means you need to set aside up to two hours out of every day to fit in a decent workout.

 But you can do these ten simple exercises anytime, anywhere, throughout your day to keep looking and feeling fit.